Requesting a Data Practices Advisory Opinion

 - Explain the facts briefly.
 Provide a clear, concise statement of your position/analysis of the issues.
 State the issues you want the Commissioner to address.

-- Provide copies of any related documentation or correspondence, including a copy of the original data request (if applicable) and any response(s), as well as citations to any relevant statutes, rules, or case law.
+- Provide copies of any related documentation or correspondence, including a copy of the original data request (if applicable) and any response, as well as citations to any relevant statutes, rules, or case law.
+Our process does not allow for rebuttals, so this is your opportunity to submit a complete explanation and all relevant documentation that you want the Commissioner to consider in the opinion.

 - Please let us know if you are involved in litigation relating to the data practices issue.
 The Commissioner will not issue an opinion if a court will be evaluating the matter.

 Upon receiving your request, the Commissioner will evaluate it: